GuieMigi/SmartphoneQuiz/README.md

 # SmartphoneQuiz
-Project #3 for the Udacity Google Android Scholarship
+Project #3 for the Udacity Google Android Nanodegree and project #3 for the Udacity Google AndroidS cholarship